 - are used for humans

-- are intended to provide therapeutic benefits, or modify or monitor anatomy or physiological functions of the body
+- are intended to diagnose, prevent, monitor, treat or alleviate a disease or injury, or modify or monitor anatomy or physiological functions of the body

 - generally achieve their purpose by a physical, mechanical or chemical action.

 For example, implantable prostheses are medical devices due to their function to replace and/or modify the human anatomy and/or a physiological process.

 IVD medical devices are also regulated in Australia as a subset of medical devices.